Skip to content

 Reduce Data Storage Pressure

-Generally, after configuring "Self-Monitor Data Upload", you can consider turning off "Local Func Task Record" to reduce local service pressure.
+Generally, after configuring "Self-Monitoring Data Upload", you can consider disabling "Local Function Task Records" to reduce local service pressure.

-For information on the uploaded data content, please refer to Deployment and Maintenance / Upload Self-Monitor Data
+For details on the uploaded data content, please refer to Deployment and Maintenance / Upload Self-Monitoring Data

 Custom HTTP Response Headers